Cocktail umbrella

 A cocktail umbrella or paper parasol is a small umbrella made from paper, paperboard, and a toothpick.
 They are frequently associated with tropical drinks and Tiki bars and used as a garnish decoration.
 They are also used in desserts or other foods and beverages.
-The overall form resembles a pleated inkcap.

 Description

 The umbrella is fashioned out of paper, which can be patterned, with cardboard ribs.
 The ribs are made from cardboard in order to provide flexibility and to hinge so the umbrella can be pulled shut much like an ordinary umbrella.
 A small plastic retaining ring is often fashioned against the stem, a toothpick, in order to prevent the umbrella from folding up spontaneously.
 A sleeve of folded newspaper is located under the collar or base of the cocktail umbrella and is made out of recycled paper from either China, India or Japan.
 As a result, they indicate their country of origin.

 Origin and history

 It is not quite certain exactly when the cocktail umbrella came into use.
 One possible source is Donn Beach, owner of the Hollywood, California-based restaurant and bar chain Don the Beachcomber.
 According to cocktail historian Dale DeGroff, Beach started the trend in 1932 after spending much of his time collecting things from the world, most notably from the South Pacific.
 Beach sold his merchandise, including the cocktail umbrellas, to Victor Bergeron, owner of the Emeryville, California-based bar chain Trader Vic's.
 According to Bergeron's son Joe, Trader Vic's used the paper parasols until their production was halted by World War II.

 According to Hawaiian-themed author Rick Carroll, Hawaiian bartender Harry K. Yee of the Hilton Waikiki was the first to use a paper parasol in a beverage in 1959 during the Tiki culture craze of the 1950s.
 Yee stated that he initially would use a sugar cane stick as a garnish for his tropical cocktails, but upon seeing how guests would set the sticks in ashtrays and dirty them, switched to Vanda orchids in 1955.

 In 1959, Yee switched to the cocktail umbrella for reasons unknown.
 Some speculate that it's because the bar already stocked the umbrellas as toothpicks or decoration, so they were more readily available.

 Another theory exists that Beach met Yee while vacationing in Hawaii after World War II.
 It is there that Beach and Yee traded cocktail ideas, recipes, and somewhere along the line, cocktail umbrellas.
 Afterwards, both of the bartenders began to use the umbrellas in tropical drinks.